fsec404/fsec404.github.io/_posts/2019-08-22-DNS-hijacking.md

   Popen([firewall], shell=True, stdout=PIPE)
 ```

-Now, since all the DNS messages are dropped, we need to provide the target with a spoofed DNS response.
-Failing to do so can lead to DOS since the target will not be able to resolve the URL to any IP address.
-We can send a spoofed DNS answer in the following manner.
+Now, since all DNS messages from the target are dropped, we need to provide the target with a spoofed DNS response.
+Failing to do so can lead to a DOS since the target will not be able to resolve the URL to any IP address.
+To send a spoofed DNS answer, we can use the following code.

 ```python
 if (pkt[IP].src == g_target_ip and